DevCycleHQ/sdk-proxy/README.md

 used to configure the proxy.

 A simple healthcheck for each proxy instance can be performed by sending a GET request to the `/healthz` endpoint.

+Due to various deployment configurations - we recommend setting the file permissions for the resulting proxy file to be as restrictive as possible in your deployment scenario.
+However, to prevent issues with deployment, we provide the option to set the permissions to 777 via the `DVC_LB_PROXY_UNIX_SOCKET_777` environment variable, or the `unixSocket777` option in the config.
+This is not recommended for production deployments, but can be useful for testing locally, or whenever deployment configurations are not possible to set the permissions yourself later.

 ### Command Line Arguments